aaroncelestian/PRISM/README.md

 # PRISM v1.1.0
 **Precision Rating Index of Specimen Minerals**

-A 6-dimensional, non-linear specimen scoring system that evaluates mineral specimens across 5 weighted evaluation contexts to produce a compound classification — visualized as a spectrum of simultaneously scored qualities.
+A multi-dimensional specimen evaluation system that scores mineral specimens across several quality dimensions and evaluation contexts, then produces a compound classification — visualized as a spectrum of simultaneously scored qualities.

 ## Overview

-PRISM addresses the fundamental information asymmetry problem in mineral specimen markets by making implicit expert heuristics explicit, auditable, and comparable across transactions.
-Unlike simple rating systems, PRISM applies dimension-specific non-linear transforms across 6 independent inputs and evaluates them simultaneously through 5 distinct context lenses — producing a compound classification (e.g. "Full Spectrum") that reflects a specimen's multi-dimensional profile rather than a single collapsed number.
+PRISM addresses the fundamental information asymmetry problem in mineral specimen markets by making expert judgment structured, auditable, and comparable across transactions.
+Rather than collapsing everything into one opaque number, it evaluates specimens across independent quality dimensions and several purpose-specific contexts — producing a compound classification (e.g. "Full Spectrum") that reflects what the specimen is good for.

 **Size is a pricing variable, not a quality variable.
 PRISM scores quality.** Physical size class is recorded for market comparison only and never enters the score.
 A perfect 2 mm specimen and a perfect 4 cm specimen of the same material can earn identical PRISM scores; the larger one is typically worth more money — that is a pricing question for market analysis, not a quality question for scoring.